connorjan/connorjan.github.io/projects/risc_521.md

 I decided to write one in python.
 This can be found [on my GitHub](https://github.com/connorjan/RISC521-Assembler){:target="_blank"}!
 This was an extremely fun project and I ended up making an even better one (which is explained in more detail on the page about the [RISC 721](/projects/risc_721)).

+Several assembly programs were written for this processor to test the I/O functionality.
+The processor design was compiled for an [Altera Cyclone V](https://www.altera.com/products/boards_and_kits/dev-kits/partners/kit-terasic-cyclone-v-gx-starter.html#Overview){:target="_blank"}.

 Read about the continuation (and more advanced version) of this course [here](/projects/risc_721)!